AFOSR - Information and Networks

 DR. TRISTAN N. NGUYEN, AFOSR/RTA2

-As basic research aimed at having the broadest possible impact, the development of new computational methods will include an emphasis on theoretical underpinnings, on rigorous convergence analysis, and on establishing provable bounds for (meta-) heuristics and other approximation methods.
+Basic Research Objectives: The program welcomes basic research in theory, algorithms, and computational methods for continuous and discrete problems, both deterministic and stochastic.
+Contributions/impacts can be generally applicable to large families of problems or be suitably tailored to exploit specific mathematical structures found within special, important classes.
+As basic research aimed at having the broadest possible impact, the development of computational methods should include an emphasis on theoretical underpinnings, on rigorous convergence analysis, and on establishing performance guarantees for approximation methods.

 DR. WARREN ADAMS, AFOSR/RTA2